- Jul 3

 That perception that a person is unworthy or unlovable builds a bridge between low self-esteem and addiction.
 To decrease the tendency towards drugs, it’s only logical that recovery must also focus on self-image.

 Addiction recovery is difficult by itself.
 When you add the additional challenge of conquering low self-esteem, it may seem insurmountable.
 Nevertheless, self-esteem and addiction recovery are not mutually exclusive concepts.

 With personalized addiction treatment programs, people who have low self-esteem and substance abuse disorders can enhance relationships by improving their coping and communication skills.
 Rather than reacting to preconceived notions, each person can learn how to resolve their disagreements with others in a healthy, productive manner.

-With several locations throughout Illinois, Gateway Foundation has the resources to help you or someone you love start healing.
+With several locations throughout Illinois, Gateway has the resources to help you or someone you love start healing.
 We offer numerous levels of care and customized addiction treatment options, including:

 - Residential Addiction Treatment Centers